Fight the Power (Public Enemy song): Music video

-The song's music video was filmed in Brooklyn on April 22, 1989, and presented Public Enemy in part political rally, part live performance.
+The song's music video was filmed in Bedford–Stuyvesant, Brooklyn on April 22, 1989, and presented Public Enemy in part political rally, part live performance.
 Public Enemy biographer Russell Myrie wrote that the video "accurately [brought] to life ... the emotion and anger of a political rally".

-Spike Lee produced and directed two music videos for this song.
-The first featured clips of various scenes from Do the Right Thing.
-In the second video, Lee opened the video with film from the 1963 March on Washington and transitioned to a staged, massive political rally in Brooklyn called the "Young People's March to End Racial Violence".
+Spike Lee produced and directed it and opened the video with film from the 1963 March on Washington and transitioned to a staged, massive political rally in New York City's Brooklyn called the "Young People's March to End Racial Violence".
 Extras wearing T-shirts that said "Fight the Power" carried signs featuring Paul Robeson, Marcus Garvey, Angela Davis, Frederick Douglass, Muhammad Ali, and other black icons.
-Others carry signs resembling the signs used to designate state delegations at a national political convention.
-Tawana Brawley made a cameo appearance.
-Brawley gained national notoriety in 1987 when, at the age of 15, she accused several police officers and public officials from Wappingers Falls, New York of raping her.
-The charge was rejected in court, and she instead was sued for supposedly fabricating her story.
-Jermaine Dupri also made a cameo.
+The Fruit of Islam, which is the security detail of the Nation of Islam, provided security throughout the rally and plainly appear in the video.

+It was actually the second music video of the song: the lesser-known first video, also directed and produced by Lee, featured clips of various scenes from Do the Right Thing.

 Appearances

 "Fight the Power" plays through Spike Lee's film Do the Right Thing.
 It plays in the opening credits as Rosie Perez's character Tina dances to the song, shadowboxing and demonstrating her personality's animus.
 The song is most prevalent in scenes with Bill Nunn's imposing character Radio Raheem, who carries a boombox around the film's neighborhood with the song playing loudly and represents Black consciousness.

 Additionally, "Fight the Power" was also featured in the opening credits of the PBS documentary Style Wars about inner-city youth using graffiti as an artistic form of social resistance.

 "Fight the Power" also appears in a season three episode of The King of Queens, while Arthur, Doug, and Deacon are walking the streets to kill time while on strike.

+In the Season 5 episode of the medical drama and mystery television series House titled House Divided, the main title character Dr. Gregory House plays the song on a jukebox when interrupting his fellow doctor, Dr. Eric Foreman, performing a medical test on a deaf patient.
+House uses the jukebox’s vibrations to diagnose that the patient is suffering from neuropathy after placing the jukebox on the patient’s chest while playing “Fight The Power.”.

 In 1989, "Fight the Power" was played in the streets of Overtown, Miami, in celebration of the guilty verdict of police officer William Lozano, whose shooting of a black motorist led to two fatalities and a three-day riot in Miami that heightened tensions between African Americans and Hispanics.
 That year, the song was also played at the African-American fraternity party Greekfest in Virginia Beach, where tensions had grown between a predominantly White police force and festival-attending African Americans.
 According to attendees, the Greekfest riots were precipitated by a frenzied crowd that had heard the song as it was played from a black van.

-"Fight the Power" also appears in the films Jarhead (2005), Cloudy with a Chance of Meatballs (2009) and Star Trek Beyond (2016).